The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Discussion

 where $n = 9$.
 Since the four planets are grazing, their radii are not known precisely, so we assume $R_\text{p} = \SI{1}{\radius\jupiter}$.
-This gives an average grazing probability $p = 0.19$, which implies that the probability of having 4 or more grazing planets due to random viewing geometry to be
+This gives an average grazing probability $p = 0.19$, which implies that the probability of having 4 or more grazing planets due to random viewing geometry is

-This tantalizing statistical hint merits more investigation as we detect more samples in the future.
+This tantalizing statistical hint merits more investigation as we detect more systems in the future.
 If hot jupiters with transiting inner companions are more likely to be grazing than we would expect from the random orientation of the viewing geometry alone, as would be the case for solitary hot jupiters without nearby companions, then there may be a systematic small misalignment between these hot jupiters and their inner companions.
-This misalignment could be the remanent dynamic signature of past migration.
+This misalignment could be the remnant dynamic signature of past migration.

-\subsection{hot jupiters with inner companions also have cold outer companions}
+\subsection{Hot jupiters with inner companions also have cold outer companions}